jagathcharan/Person-name-detection/README.md

 ## Data Generation

+By giving the access to the veb cam the viedo will be recorder those are splitted as the images
 1. **Video Splitting**: Videos were split into individual frames, with each frames representing a single person.
 2. **Folder Structure**: Each person’s images were organized into separate folders named after the person.